Cologne, Germany - Things to Do in Cologne

 Insider Tips

-Purchase a KölnCard for free public transport and discounts at over 40 attractions - the 24-hour card costs €9 and pays for itself quickly
+Buy a KölnCard for public transport and museum discounts - the 24-hour version costs €9 and often pays for itself with just one museum visit

-Try authentic Kölsch beer etiquette: servers will keep bringing fresh glasses until you place a coaster on top of your glass to signal you're finished
+Kölsch etiquette matters - servers will keep bringing fresh glasses until you signal you're done by placing your coaster on top of your glass

 Explore Activities in Cologne